 Generally speaking, the majority of development in Loudoun County has occurred in the towns, and Suburban and Transition Policy Areas, with limited development in the Rural Policy Area.
-The map below illustrates the locations of residential construction by year, showing growth that occurred in the last five years in the red band leading southeast of Leesburg and Route 267.
-A non-residential construction inventory is currently being developed and will be included in future analyses.
+The map below illustrates the locations of residential and non-residential construction by year.
+During this time period, a significant amount of residential growth occurred along the western edge of the Suburban Policy Area east of Dulles International Airport.
+Nonresidential development occurred in the towns, along Route 7 and Route 28 and surrounding Dulles airport.